fommil/fpmortals/manuscript/complete.md

 ### Module

 That concludes the data and functionality modelling required to implement OAuth2.
-Recall from the previous chapter that we define mockable components that need to interact with the world as algebras, and we define pure business logic in a module.
+Recall from the previous chapter that we define components that need to interact with the world as algebras, and we define business logic in a module, so it can be thoroughly tested.

 We define our dependency algebras, and use context bounds to show that our responses must have a `JsDecoder` and our `POST` payload must have a